Our flagship project is the Festival - the world’s largest youth drama festival.About our impact

 Chaperones at the Performance Day

-Students must always be under the supervision of a school-appointed adult in the theatre, including in backstage areas and in the wings.
+Students must always be under the supervision of a school-appointed adult in the theatre, including in the backstage areas, the wings, and the auditorium.

 Coram SSF’s chaperone ratios (in accordance with the DfE Guidelines and best practice) are: